Skip to main content

 Except for official border crossing points, foreigners are not permitted to travel within 10 miles of Pakistan’s international borders and the Kashmir Line of Control, or within 30 miles of the Afghan border in Gilgit-Baltistan.

-As there is no Irish Embassy or Consulate in Pakistan, we are limited in the help we can offer you in an emergency.
-However, if you need assistance, you can contact the Honorary Consul in Karachi or the Embassy of Ireland in Ankara.
+As there is no Irish Embassy in Pakistan, we are limited in the help we can offer you in an emergency.
+However, if you need assistance, you can contact the Irish Embassy in Ankara, Türkiye.

 Safety and Security